bo1cv/pipeline_slamdunk_umis/README.md

 Run the pipeline with `python [path_to_repo]/pipeline_slamdunk_umis.py make full -v5`.

 For running the pipeline on a large set of samples, submit the pipeline onto the cluster (sharc), using a submit_pipeline custom script.

+## P.S
+/!\/!\Only model 1 included in pipeline/!\/!\
+The Rscript directory contains 4 scripts to calculate h-l from conversion rates. all rep aboceCPM: model(s) are given T>C Conversion rates of transcripts with a CPM above threshold in all replicates of each time point.
+2rep aboveCPM: model(s) were given model(s) are given T>C Conversion rates of
+transcripts with a CPM above threshold in at least 2 replicates of each time points

+3model: Rscript with the 3 models: these scripts are not included in the pipeline, but I kept the code in case.

+model1: Rscript with only model 1.